JavadRasouli/angular2-persian-utils/doc/PersianNumberService.md

 #### isPersianNumber(number: number | string): boolean

-This method take a "number" and and check it is persianDigits?
+This method take a "number" and check it is persianDigits?

 ##### Example